amoeybaa/Assembly-Simulator/README.md

-# Assembly Language Compiler & Simulator
+# Assembly Language Compiler & Simulator in C

 This project implements a two-pass assembler and a simulator for a simple assembly language.
 It includes:
 * A compiler that checks syntax, builds symbol and literal tables, generates intermediate code (Variant I), and creates an object code file.